the-hempcoin-foundation/SilentDragon/README.md

 If you don't have one, HempPay will start its embedded komodod node.

-Additionally, if this is the first time you're running HempPAY or a komodod daemon, HempPAY will find Sapling params (~50 MB) and configure `HUSH3.conf` for you.
+Additionally, if this is the first time you're running HempPAY or a komodod daemon, HempPAY will find Sapling params (~50 MB) and configure `THC.conf` for you.

 Pass `--no-embedded` to disable the embedded komodod and force HempPAY to connect to an external node.